 You can set a system-wide file restriction for uploading files between 25MB and 512MB.
 If users (apart from the system administrator) upload a file that exceeds the megabyte size you selected, a warning message will tell them the files are too large.
 Optionally, you can add to this warning a list of recommended services for alternative storage and a personalized support link.

-- To access this setting, go to Admin Panel > System Configuration > File Size Limits.
+- Go to Admin Panel > System Configuration > File Size Limits.

-- Type the maximum file size you wish to set.
-Leave it blank if you don't wish to set a limit.
+- Enter the maximum file size or leave it blank if you don't want to set a limit.